khuranadhruv18/discourz/docs/proposal.md

 ![example image](imgs/UI_Poll.png)

-The above image is a screenshot of the page where you can take polls, with an example poll question.
-The question appears on top and below it are several options for you to choose in the poll with a button next to them.
+The above image is a screenshot of the page where you can take polls with an example poll question.
+The question appears on the top and below it are several options for you to choose in the poll with a button next to them.
 Below the options are bars with percentages showing what the results of the poll are at that moment in time.

 ![example image](imgs/UI_discussion.png)

+The above image is a screenshot of the discussion page of our application with an example discussion in the chat box.
+This allows you to have a discussion about a certain topic with multiple people in one chat box.
+On the right side of the page, you can see all the people currently in this discussion (up to 12 including yourself).
+The different colored messages allow you to distinguish who is talking with ease, and the text box on the bottom allows you to type your own message.

 ![example image](imgs/UI_debate.png)